 Before joining AFKA, Mark spent ten years as a local authority social worker in a children and families practice team in Edinburgh, and five years working in residential childcare, predominantly secure care.
 He was seconded to Edinburgh Napier University as a Lecturer-Practitioner from 2015 to 2018, teaching child and adult protection.
 Mark is a qualified Practice Teacher, a Fellow of the Higher Education Academy, tutors and lectures on social work qualifying courses, and has been a board member of Canongate Youth for over 15 years.

 Anne Currie is the Kinship Care Consultant for AFKA Scotland and Kinship Care Advice Service for Scotland.
 Anne joined the team in Oct 2020 and has 15 years experience as a social worker and manager in fostering, adoption and kinship care; most recently managing a kinship care service in Renfrewshire Council.

 Anne is committed to the promise and is looking forward to her role in supporting the workforce by sharing good practice in kinship care through forums, consultations, meetings and training workshops with the aim of improving outcomes for kinship families.

 Kate has been the Manager/Practitioner of Scotland’s Adoption Register since in 2020.
 She qualified as a Social Worker in 2009 following many years working in residential child care and adult mental health.
 She spent time as a Children and Families practice team social worker for City of Edinburgh Council before moving to the council’s Family Based Care Department to focus on adoption and permanent fostering.
 Prior to moving to Scotland’s Adoption Register, Kate was the Lead Practitioner for managing the transitions of children from interim placements to their adoptive and permanent fostering homes.

-Administration & Communications Coordinator, Scotland’s Adoption Register
+Administrative Communications Co-Ordinator, Scotland’s Adoption Register